 You should be prepared for a temporary worsening of any symptoms, usually referred to as a healing crisis, when you first begin a parasite cleanse.

 The signs of this can include feeling tired and rundown and even a little nauseous.
 Usually you’ll feel better after visiting the bathroom.

 Stopping for that day and reducing the dosage by half the next day can lessen these issues.
 Slowly increase the dose each following day to tolerance.

 Always trust what your body is telling you though and consult a healthcare professional if these kind of symptoms are prolonged and worsening.

 First thing in the morning is the best time for parasite killing treatments as there’s less digesting food to interrupt their passage through the gastrointestinal system.

-Please share this information with your friends.
-It’s almost guaranteed that some of them are affected by parasites, whether they know it or not.
+Please share this information with friends.
+It’s likely some of them are affected by parasites, whether they know it or not.